ryu-AIMS/HierarchicalRouting.jl/README.md

 ## Setup

-Go through the Usual Julia project set up by instantiating the project.
+Go through the usual Julia project set up by instantiating the project.

 ```julia
 ]instantiate